The Thinking the Future conferences are research meetings organised by the charity to encourage

 This has been one of the main objectives of the charity.

 Myalgic encephalomyelitis (ME or ME/CFS) was recognised in 2015 by the USA Institutes of Medicine -

 “It is clear from the evidence compiled by the committee that ME/CFS is a serious, chronic, complex, multisystem disease that frequently and dramatically limits the activities of affected patients.”

-Despite the seriousness of this disease very little biomedical research has been funded or performed on ME for the last decades.
+Despite the seriousness of this disease comparatively little biomedical research has been funded or performed on ME for the last decades.

 An international family of researchers working together has been facilitated by the BRMEC* Biomedical Research into ME Colloquiums held annually in London, UK.